 He’s Nothing We Would Have Expected God to be

 Jesus was a different savior than anyone had expected, as evidenced by many people’s hatred of him during that time and the pharisees’ plots to kill him.
 The Jews were expecting a savior who would deliver them from the Roman government, who would validate all of their religious traditions, and who would reward those who had kept the law – much like the other gods written about and worshipped that required obedience over faith.
 If Jesus had a publicist, they probably would have told him this is the god he needed to become.
 He could have lived a very rich and worshipped life, but he decided to take the road he was destined for.

 Jesus came without political motivation.
 He did not destroy the government, and he did not set himself up as an idol to worship.
-Jesus’ mission was completely incomprehensible to even his own disciples until the opportune time, yet was completely logical.
+Jesus’ mission was completely incomprehensible to even his own disciples until the opportune time, yet was beautifully logical in hindsight.
 What may have seemed like the important issues of the time were really not very important in the grand scheme of eternal salvation.
-Jesus came with a single purpose: to offer himself up as a sacrifice to God for our reconciliation.
+Jesus came with a single purpose: to offer himself as a sacrifice to God for our reconciliation, and to give us a new covenant we could choose to participate in.
 He stuck to the plan without marketing it, without asking for recognition, and without even taking his rightful place as a king on the earth.

 Before Jesus came, keeping God’s law was the way to get closest to God.
 Many zealots such as the apostle Paul had been schooled in Judaism and could recite the scripture from memory.
 Great pride was taken by the pharisees who kept the letter of the law and performed their due service to God.